Turn it off

 Our new anti-idling campaign to improve air quality

-We’ve launched a new campaign to help improve local air quality across South Oxfordshire by asking drivers to switch off their engines when they are not driving.
+We’ve launched a new campaign, supported by Public Health England, to help improve local air quality across South Oxfordshire by asking drivers to turn off their engines when they are not driving.

 Keeping the engine running – known as idling - while parked at the side of the road, sitting in traffic, or waiting to collect someone, contributes to an increase in levels of air pollutants.